 There was a clear sanctions policy in place.
 Sanctions were only administered when there was unacceptable conduct, and the Inspectors found that no inappropriate sanctions were administered during the period under review.
-Where a sanction was applied it was a natural consequence for the young person for example misbehaving in the car might result in a short period of having no access to the car.
+Where a sanction was applied it was a natural consequence for the young person.